nguyenthanhthao2111/thao-portfolio/README.md

 Welcome to my portfolio!
 This repository showcases the work and projects I've completed in university's courses and personal practicing.
 Feel free to check out my portfolio or click [here](https://nguyenthanhthao2111.github.io/thao-portfolio/) to view my personal website

 ## About Me
-I'm Thao Nguyen, a senior student at Hanoi University with a passion for software testing and quality assurance.
-I am currently seeking a fresher manual/automation test engineer opportunity to kickstart my professional development.
+I'm Thao Nguyen, graduated university student with a passion for software testing and quality assurance.
 My short-term goal is to achieve the ISTQB (International Software Testing Qualifications Board) certification, which will equip me with a solid foundation in software testing principles and methodologies.
 Building a stable and rewarding career in automation testing is my long-term goal.
 Through continuous learning and adaptability, I aspire to become a automation tester who can help ensure the efficiency of software applications.